 Minor in French Studies

 The minor welcomes students from all BU undergraduate schools and colleges.
+It provides an excellent preparation for continuing on to graduate study.
 Recent graduates have combined their minor in French Studies with more than 20 different arts and sciences majors and with professional degrees from the College of Fine Arts, College of Communication, Questrom School of Business, and School of Hospitality Administration.
 A minor in French Studies provides students with skills and knowledge that can enhance career opportunities across the public, private, and nonprofit sectors, including government, international development, journalism, law, communications, and business.

 Requirements

-• A total of six 4-credit CAS LF and closely related courses in language, literature, film, linguistics, and civilization, numbered 300 and above, distributed as follows:
+A total of six 4-unit CAS LF and closely related courses in language, literature, film, linguistics, and civilization, numbered 300 and above, distributed as follows:

 Study Abroad Opportunities